Recipes

 Three glasses of adrenal cocktail recipe.

-I was first introduced to adrenal cocktails in 2019.
+I was first introduced to the adrenal cocktail in 2019.
 (You might know it instead by its now TikTok-famous name, the cortisol mocktail.)
 At the time, I was one year into my PCOS diagnosis.
 Determined to heal my hormones naturally (spoiler alert: success!), I went all in.
 Of everything I tried, getting a grip on nutrition was critical.
 Food was a game changer.
 And it wasn’t just about what I was eating, but how I was eating.
 I began focusing on nutrient-dense foods and balancing my blood sugar.
 Almost immediately, I noticed a significant shift in my energy.
 Regardless, I still needed to get my stress under control.
 Which, in part, meant using food as medicine.
-Enter: the adrenal cocktail.
+Enter: my favorite adrenal cocktail recipe.

 Edie Horstman